cloudflare/cloudflare-docs-engine/src/content/reference/request.md

 ### `IncomingRequestCfProperties`

-In addition to the properties on the standard [`Request`](/reference/apis/request) object, the `request.cf` object on an inbound `Request` contains information about the request provided by Cloudflare's edge.
+In addition to the properties on the standard [`Request`](/reference/apis/request) object, the `request.cf` object on an inbound `Request` contains information about the request provided by Cloudflare’s edge.

 <Definitions>